LucasArona/larona-epict-panel/README.md

 #### Background URL

 Enter the URL of the image over which you want to display metrics.
-For example: http://webSrv1/datacenter-network.jpg

 #### Boxes definitions